lovell/sharp/docs/src/content/docs/install.md

 ## Building from source

-This module will be compiled from source at `npm install` time when:
+This module will be compiled from source when:

 * a globally-installed libvips is detected, or
+* using `npm explore sharp -- npm run build`, or
-* when the `npm install --build-from-source` flag is used.
+* using the deprecated `npm run --build-from-source` at `npm install` time.

 The logic to detect a globally-installed libvips can be skipped by setting the `SHARP_IGNORE_GLOBAL_LIBVIPS` (never try to use it) or